ASTM D3103 Thermal Insulation Package Testing

 Summary of ASTM D3103 Thermal Insulation Testing

-The thermal insulation testing method is for evaluating the performance of thermal insulated packaging used for high-value, high-risk materials.
+ASTM D3103 thermal insulation testing evaluates the performance of thermal insulated packaging used for high-value, high-risk materials.
 The distribution package test method may also be used for any products that need accurate internal packaging temperatures.

 This method is fit for testing packages with various internal energy sources with or without payloads.
-Certain items must be shipped inside these temperature controlled packages.
-Factors affecting the rate of heat transfer include the insulation of the exterior package, energy source, and the product payload.
+Certain items must be shipped inside these temperature-controlled packages.
+Factors affecting the rate of heat transfer include the insulation of the exterior package, energy source, and product payload.

 Scope of ASTM Thermal Insulation Package Testing

-Testing conditions within the method are important factors to consider.
+Testing conditions within the ASTM D3103 transit method are important factors to consider.
 The time-temperature test profile should be established prior to testing.
-Likewise, it is recommended that the test profile represent the actual worst case distribution conditions as closely as possible.
-Lastly, constant temperatures are noted and do not reflect actual transit conditions but may be useful for comparative purposes.
+Likewise, it is recommended that the test profile represent the actual worst-case distribution conditions as closely as possible.
+Constant temperatures are noted and do not reflect actual transit conditions but may be useful for comparative purposes.

 Next, the package is placed on a non-conducting platform or shelf.
 It is placed in such a manner that no part of the package contacts the chamber floor.
 The package is oriented the same way it may be found while shipping.
 Depending on the size of the package, various orientations may occur.

-This lab test report will include the general information.
-This consists of, but is not limited to, the date, time, location and test engineer.
+After testing, the laboratory will create a test report encompassing the data collected during testing.
+This lab test report will include general information consisting of but is not limited to, the date, time, location, and test engineer.
 The number of packages tested and the number of failures recorded will also be included within the report.

-Dimensions of the package under test are specifically included in the report.
-Also, its structural specifications as well as a diagram of the internal thermal component assembly.
-These are just a few of the other in-depth details written in the report.
+Other data points added in the report also include dimensions of the package under test, its structural specifications as well as a diagram of the internal thermal component assembly.

 In addition to ASTM thermal testing, Keystone has a full scope of expertise including sterile barrier, vibration, and accelerated aging.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 Lastly, Keystone Package Testing has a full lab of test equipment which permits us to provide short lead times on scheduling.